barternetwork/barter-documents/docs/SDKs/types.md

   gasPrice?: string;
 };
 ```
+`signerOrProvider`: Butter supports both _ethers.js_ and _web3.js_.
+If you are using ethers.js, provider the [`Signer`](https://docs.ethers.org/v5/api/signer/) object.
+If your application choose to use web3.js, please provide [`Eth`](https://web3js.readthedocs.io/en/v1.2.11/web3-eth.html) object in order to send a transaction.

-Whenever send a transaction from Near Protocol, you have to provide `NearNetworkConfig` with keystore provided or `WalletConnection` object
+`nearProvider`: Whenever send a transaction from Near Protocol, you have to provide [`NearNetworkConfig`](https://near.github.io/near-api-js/interfaces/connect.ConnectConfig) with keystore provided or [`WalletConnection`](https://near.github.io/near-api-js/classes/walletAccount.WalletConnection/) object
 ```typescript
 export type NearProviderType = NearNetworkConfig | WalletConnection;
 ```

 ## Response Types
-All the response type needed interacting the SDK
+All the response data structure when interacting the SDK
 ### Vault
 #### `VaultBalance`
 ```typescript